timtimkaaa/MyObsidianRepoo/Mind/Entertainment content (Youtube, fantasy books).md

 - Art is my life.
 - It's my favorite way of communication and discovering the world.
 - It's fun.
 And the kind of fun that leaves you fulfilled, not empty.
-- It makes me exited.
+- It makes me excited.
 Even while writing this I felt excitement in my throat.
 - It makes me an interesting person.
 -  Consuming art = learning and getting better at it...
 So by proxy art:
 	- It's important to the WORLD.
 It's literally my best chance at influencing the world for the better with my morals and ideals intact.